Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 It is part of the product definition.

-If the style is expected to survive real golf use, snagging should be considered before bulk, not after customer complaints begin.
+If the polo is expected to survive real golf wear, snagging should be considered before bulk.

 Wash size change matters even more in knit styles because growth, shrinkage, and distortion show up quickly.